-The Anne Arundel County Annual Action Plan for Local Fiscal Year 2023 describes how the County plans to expend its federal housing and community development resources from July 1,

-2022 to June 30, 2023.
+The Anne Arundel County Annual Action Plan for Local Fiscal Year 2024 describes how the County plans to expend its federal housing and community development resources from July 1, 2023, to June 30, 2024.
 This Action Plan also establishes how the County will address the needs and achieve the goals as stated in the Anne Arundel County Consolidated Plan: FY 2021 - FY 2025.

-During Local Fiscal Year 2023, approximately \$34,716,481 in federal resources (including local funds) will be allocated to housing and community development activities in Anne Arundel County.
-These monies, outlined in detail herein, are a combination of entitlement grants, program income, required local match dollars, Federal Fiscal Year 2021 Continuum of Care award funds, Housing Choice Voucher funds, and estimated Housing Counseling Grant funds.
+During Local Fiscal Year 2024, approximately \$36,481,344 in federal resources (including local funds) will be allocated to housing and community development activities in Anne Arundel County.
+These monies, outlined in detail herein, are a combination of entitlement grants, program income, required local match dollars, Federal Fiscal Year 2022 Continuum of Care award funds, Housing Choice Voucher funds, and County.
 Additionally, four affordable housing developers were allocated Low Income Housing Tax Credits (LIHTC) for four multi-family projects.
-Combined, these projects will bring millions of equity into the County for affordable housing.
+Combined, these projects will bring millions of dollars of resources into the County for affordable housing.